Publius Lucretius Tricipitinus (consular tribune 419 BC)

 Publius Lucretius Tricipitinus was a consular tribune of the Roman Republic in 419 and 417 BC.

 Lucretius belonged to the Lucretia gens, one of the oldest patrician families.
 The family had, according to legend, taken part in the overthrow of the Roman monarchy and the establishment of the Republic.
-Lucretius was the son of a Hostus Lucretius Tricipitinus, the consul of 429 BC, and possibly himself the father of Lucius Lucretius Flavus Tricipitinus, the consul of 393 BC.
+Lucretius was the son of Hostus Lucretius Tricipitinus, the consul of 429 BC, and possibly himself the father of Lucius Lucretius Tricipitinus Flavus, the consul of 393 BC.

 Career

 Lucretius first held the imperium in 419 BC as one of four consular tribunes.
 His colleagues in the office were Agrippa Menenius Lanatus, Spurius Nautius Rutilus and Gaius Servilius Axilla.
 Little is recorded of the events during this year.

 Similarly little is known of Lucretius second term as consular tribune which he shared with Agrippa Menenius Lanatus, Gaius Servilius Axilla and Spurius Veturius Crassus Cicurinus (or possibly Spurius Rutilius Crassus) in 417 BC.

 Lucretius, it can be assumed, would have been occupied in his role as consular tribune in both 419 and 417 by the many conflicts that Rome were embroiled in during this period in time, such as the war with the Aequi and rising tension in regards to calls for new Agrarian laws by the tribunes of the plebs.